Sharp bounds for the intersection of nodal lines with certain curves: Closed horocycle

 for some constant $c$ depending only on $f(s)$.
 From

 we get $R(\phi) = \frac{\tau^2}{\cosh \pi \tau}O(\frac{1}{X})$.

-We complete the proof by observing that we can choose $m$ large enough to make all the summations and the integrations converge absolutely, since every holomorphic function that appears in the computation is of finite order (by our choice of $f,f_1,\cdots,f_h$ and Lemma \ref{summary}). \end{proof} \begin{lemma} For $X>1$,
+We complete the proof by observing that we can choose $m$ large enough to make all the summations and the integrations converge absolutely, since every holomorphic function that appears in the computation is of finite order (by our choice of $f,f_1,\cdots,f_h$ and Lemma \ref{summary}). \end{proof} \begin{lem} For $X>1$, we have